eclipse-sumo/sumo/docs/web/docs/Basics/Using_the_Command_Line_Applications.md

 highly recommended especially for beginners because it easily finds spelling mistakes in the input which otherwise might be silently ignored.
 Validation is only performed if the [XML-schema is declared within the input file](../XMLValidation.md).

+The **--language** option sets the language for messages, warnings and the GUI elements.
+The translation is still very incomplete thus by default the language is set to "C", which means untranslated.
+The parameter accepts a two letter language code such as *tr* or *de*.
+If it is explicitly set to the empty string, it will try to determine the language from environment variables as described in the [gettext documentation](https://www.gnu.org/software/gettext/manual/html_node/Locale-Environment-Variables.html).
+If you want to contribute to translations please have a look at the [translation documentation](../Developer/Translating.md).

 ## Random Number Options